n8thantran/speakerz/README.md

 This application combines a Pygame-based music player with Discord bot controls, allowing you to control your music player through Discord commands.

+**Note**: This application has been refactored from a single monolithic file into a modular structure for better maintainability.
+See `ARCHITECTURE.md` for detailed information about the new structure.

 ## Setup

 1. Install the required dependencies: